sontek/sontek_net/sontek-frontend/posts/2023/github_skip_required_checks.md

 https://github.com/tj-actions/changed-files

-I creates a lot of useful outputs you can use in your conditional out of the box which makes your action easy to write.
+It creates a lot of useful outputs you can use in your conditional out of the box which makes your action easy to write.

 # Skipping a required check